Characters: Skyrim Main Characters

 - And the Adventure Continues: The game doesn't end when you complete the main storyline, and random Radiant Quests ensure you have something to do afterwards.

 - Both Tsun and Paarthurnax doubt your purpose has been completely fulfilled and several plot-threads are left unresolved, such as the calling of a Moot to elect a new High King.
-Similarly, depending who won at the end of the Civil War questline, they will imply that they expect to call on you in the future, since a second war with the Thalmor seems to be all but inevitable.
+Similarly, whoever wins at the end of the Civil War questline will imply that they expect to call on you in the future, since a second war with the Thalmor seems to be all but inevitable.